 Conservation supports a central mission of the Libraries in providing stewardship and access to its collections and complements commercial binding, preservation replacement and other preservation services to provide the most appropriate preservation treatment for materials.

 Each year, Libraries Mendery staff repair, bind or make enclosures for 10,000-12,000 items in the Libraries.
 This care helps to preserve, stabilize or restore the usability of book and paper materials.
+Recent projects.

 Andrew W. Mellon Foundation Grant